How to Trade with Heikin Ashi Chart Pattern?

 If you understand the pattern clearly, you will find it easier than a normal candlestick chart pattern.
 There are a few points to remember that will make your analyzing process easier.

-• Firstly, you need to concentrate on the color of HA.
-The red color candle indicates the market trend is in a negative way, therefore, the selling pressure is higher.
-On the other side, the Green color candle shows a positive or bullish trend in a market, buyers’ demand is high here.
+• Firstly, you need to concentrate on the colour coding of HA.
+The red colour candle indicates the market trend is in a negative way, therefore, the selling pressure is higher.
+On the other side, the Green colour candle shows a positive or bullish trend in the market, buyers’ demand is high here.

 • Secondly, by noticing the tailor shadow, one can get an overview of the current market trend.
 If the red candle appears with no shadow on the top, it means the market is going down soon and forms a bearish trend.
 Oppositely, a green candle with no shadow at the bottom indicates an uptrend is coming soon and the market will go up.